 Curry on the other hand contains tumeric which contains tumerone.
 Tumerone has now been shown to help with nerve growth repair, and it does this by causing proliferation of brain nerve cells.
 The research itself is titled ‘Aromatic-tumerone induces neural stem cell proliferation in vitro and in vivo‘.
 It is a study in rats, but are human brains very different?
 Potential beneficiaries are all the neurodegenerative diseases which neurologists have singularly failed to reverse.

 Brain tumours are among the most distressing of cancers, partly because of they arise from the most important body organ.
 Current treatment revolves around debulking surgery and palliative chemotherapy and radiotherapy.
-There are developments every day to improve the outcome of this awful cancer, beyond the Below are 5 things that may, or may not, lead to better brain tumour care
+There are developments every day to improve the outcome of this awful cancer.
+Below are 5 things that may, or may not, lead to better brain tumour care

 The dreaded poliovirus, after all the years of trying to eradicate it, seems to have some benefit after all.
 The virus may come in handy in the fight against the worst type of brain tumour, glioblastoma multiforme.
 Matthias Gromeier is leading the research in this field.
 It however has a long way to go, and this analysis in Forbes puts the progress in perspective.